PTT Bulletin Board System: Organization

 PTT is registered as a student organization at the National Taiwan University.
 The BBS Technology Research Club (臺大 BBS 研究社) was founded in 1999 by several BBS sites at NTU, with Yi-Chin Tu as its leader.
 In 1999 and 2000, the club held public events on campus for BBS users.

 Although PTT is a club and the most famous BBS site in Taiwan, it is not the official BBS site for NTU.
 The machines and other hardware used to set up PTT was obtained by the administrators without the help of the university, and hence it operates with a high level of freedom.
 However, it still operates on the NTU network, and hence must abide by its rules and regulations.

 System

-PTT runs under Linux, while PTT2 runs under FreeBSD 4.11.
+PTT runs under Linux, while PTT2 runs under FreeBSD 4.11 and PTT3 runs under cloud services provided by Microsoft Azure.

 The BBS system used by PTT, PTT2, PTT3 is called Open PTT, and is under the GPL.